Brainilio/natours/README.md

 - Add express config for port listening
 - Routing
-- basic middlewares: body parser, morgan for requests, serve static files & error middleware for global caught errors ( using the utility apperror method)
+- middlewares: body parser, morgan for requests, serve static files & error middleware for global caught errors ( using the utility apperror method)
-- Use rate limiter
+- Use rate limiter to limit api requests from a particular IP
+- use data sanitization middleware to secure against nosql query injections & XSS
+- Prevent http parameter pollution using hpp

 ### /routes/...